ChrisKLoveless/Move-Lab/capstone-proposal.md

 ### Project's Purpose or Goal: (What will it do for users?)

-The user will be able to choose a curated workout based on a survey response or category selection.
+The user will be able to log in, create workouts, and start workouts.

 ### List the absolute minimum features the project requires to meet this purpose or goal:

   1. Sign up and log in.
-  2. Categories to find a workout for specific needs.
+  2. User can start a workout by viewing form and starting timer.
-  3. user is able to complete a survey and receive a workout of the day (WOD).
+  3. user is able to complete a form to create a new workout

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.